dvanderelst-classes/python-class/Quizzes/14_Quiz_IntroPandas.md

 ## Question 1

 Download the `wages1833.csv` data file (from the data folder) and save it to your computer.
+You can also use this direct url: http://tinyurl.com/y6orr2bg

 This file contains data on the wages of Lancashire cotton factory workers in 1833.
 For each age category, the file lists the following: